barrettotte/BTC-Hash/README.md

 ## Bitcoin Hashing Algorithm
 I followed the logic laid out on the [bitcoin wiki](https://en.bitcoin.it/wiki/Block_hashing_algorithm) for the hashing algorithm.
-The hardest parts was getting my double SHA-256 hash working correctly (it took me 2 hours to realize I was using the wrong endianness)
+The hardest part was getting my double SHA-256 hash working correctly (it took me 2 hours to realize I was using the wrong endianness)